NateEag/steno/readme.md

 commingled in this repo, as I'm trying out the ErgoDox EZ as an alternative to my current default, the TrulyErgonomic (much as I love the TECK's layout, I have had repeated hardware issues with it, so I have to investigate options).

+https://www.artofchording.com/ is an in-progress book by a programmer that tries to give you enough theory to start writing, but focuses on letting you *start writing* quickly.
+Might be worth taking a look at.